stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 The `VulkanException` is a custom exception class that maps a Vulkan return code to the corresponding `VkResult` to build an informative error message.

-# Extensions and Validation Layers
+## Extensions and Validation Layers

-## Extending the Builder

 There are two other pieces of information that we supply when creating the instance: extensions and validation layers.